ParkerICI/premessa/README.md

 ## Install required R packages

 You need to install the devtools package, available from CRAN, and the flowCore package from Bioconductor.
-The rest of the dependencies for cytofNormalizeR will be automatically installed
+The rest of the dependencies for premessa will be automatically installed

 #### devtools